blutterfly/dbnostix/docs/gpt/20_mcp_server_build.md

+# Build MCP Server

-Here is a summarized step-by-step guide from the article **"How to build MCP server with Authentication in Python using FastAPI"** by Miki Makhlevich, including key code blocks:
+Summarized step-by-step guide from the article **"How to build MCP server with Authentication in Python using FastAPI"**

----
+by Miki Makhlevich, including key code blocks:

+## Steps

 ### ✅ Step 0: Install Required Dependencies